pu2clr/SI4735/examples/SI47XX_04_TFT/README.md

 ## SI47XX_01_TFT_ILI9225

 This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with a [SPI TFT from MICROYUM (2" - 176 x 220)](https://github.com/Nkawu/TFT_22_ILI9225/wiki) based on ILI9225 driver.
-It is also a complete radio capable to tune LW, MW, SW on AM and SSB mode and also receive the regular comercial stations.
+It is also a complete radio capable to tune LW, MW, SW on AM and SSB mode and also receive the regular commercial stations.

 1. Encoder to tune stations;
 2. Band selection vi push buttons